 dsetool node_health

-Retrieves a dynamic score between 0 and 1 that describes the health of a DataStax Enterprise node.
+Retrieves a dynamic score between 0 and 1 that describes the health of a DataStax Enterprise (DSE) node.
 Node health is a score-based representation of how fit a node is to handle search queries.
 The node health composite score is based on dropped mutations and uptime.
 A higher score indicates better node health.
 Nodes that have a large number of dropped mutations and nodes that are just started have a lower health score.

 Synopsis